piran-framework/geev/RBND-Specification.md

 message.

-when a node receive a JOIN message, it should store IP address of the sender as well as port and role and then, it SHOULD broadcast or multicast a JOIN response message.
+when a node receive a JOIN message, it should store IP address of the sender as well as port and role, then it SHOULD broadcast or multicast a JOIN response message.

 ## JOIN Response
 JOIN response message is same as JOIN message except the header which should be